anevjes/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 2: Deploy the Web API app from Visual Studio

 In this task, you will use Visual Studio to deploy the Web API to your API App in Azure.

+Users should use the Azure Credentials given to them to login to Visual Studio.
+Users should always open the visual studio Run as administrator.

+Sourcecode for below is located at:

 1. In Visual Studio, locate the **Contoso.Apps.Insurance.WebAPI** project in the **Web** folder in the **Solution Explorer**.